Richard Wagner: Nazi appropriation

+Views

 Wagner's operas, writings, politics, beliefs and unorthodox lifestyle made him a controversial figure during his lifetime.
 Following his death, debate about his ideas and their interpretation, particularly in Germany during the 20th century, has continued.

 Racism and antisemitism

 Wagner's hostile writings on Jews, including Jewishness in Music, correspond to some existing trends of thought in Germany during the 19th century.
 Despite his very public views on this topic, throughout his life Wagner had Jewish friends, colleagues and supporters.
 There have been frequent suggestions that antisemitic stereotypes are represented in Wagner's operas.
 The characters of Alberich and Mime in the Ring, Sixtus Beckmesser in Die Meistersinger, and Klingsor in Parsifal are sometimes claimed as Jewish representations, though they are not identified as such in the librettos of these operas.
-The topic is further complicated by claims, which may have been credited by Wagner, that he himself was of Jewish ancestry, via his supposed father Geyer.
-However, there is no evidence that Geyer had Jewish ancestors.
+The topic is further complicated by claims, which may have been credited by Wagner, that he himself was of Jewish ancestry, via his supposed father Geyer; however, there is no evidence that Geyer had Jewish ancestors.

-Some biographers have noted that Wagner in his final years developed interest in the racialist philosophy of Arthur de Gobineau, notably Gobineau's belief that Western society was doomed because of miscegenation between "superior" and "inferior" races.
-According to Robert Gutman, this theme is reflected in the opera Parsifal.
-Other biographers (such as Lucy Beckett) believe that this is not true, as the original drafts of the story date back to 1857 and Wagner had completed the libretto for Parsifal by 1877, but he displayed no significant interest in Gobineau until 1880.
+Late in his life, in the early 1880s, Wagner developed a friendship with Arthur de Gobineau, whose racialist philosophy was used by the Nazi Party.
+Their friendship was tempestuous; while Gobineau considered the world's outlook one of hopeless decline through irreparable blood tainting, Wagner maintained belief that humanity could be united through self-knowledge, spiritual awakening and cultural renewal, transcending biological racial distinctions—as outlined in his essay Know Thyself (1881).